I wrote a Unity project to practice what I learned in Game AI and demonstrate A* pathfinding with steering behaviors.

-- Utilized our own Priority Queue class to better handle the retrieving of the Node with the lowest F-cost
+- Utilized my own Priority Queue class to better handle the retrieving of the Node with the lowest F-cost

-- Used HashMaps/Dictionary classes to reduce the cost of checking if a node was contained in open or closed sets
+- Used HashMaps to reduce the cost of checking if a node was contained in open or closed sets

-- Only recalculate paths if the target has moved to a new node or location
+- Only recalculated paths if the target moved to a new node or location

-I find it exciting to be able to see the feedback of each zombie path changing as the main player moves around various obstacles.
+I found it exciting to be able to see the paths of each zombie change as the player moved around various obstacles!